Internet-Draft | autoconfig | March 2025 |

 If the configuration contains OAuth2 authentication, or any other kind of authentication that uses a web browser with URL redirects, you MUST show the full URL or the second-level domain of the current page to the end user, at all times, including after page changes, URL changes, or redirects.
 The authentication start URL may be the email hoster, but it redirects to a corporate server for login, and then back to the hoster.
 This allows for setups where the hoster is not allowed to see the plaintext passwords.¶

-Showing the URL or hostname allows the end user to verify that he is logging in at the expected page, e.g. the login server of their company, instead of the email hoster's page.¶
+Showing the URL or hostname allows the end user to verify that he is logging in at the expected page, e.g. the login server of their company, instead of the email hoster's page.
+It is important that the user verifies that he enters the passwords on the right domain.¶

 Mail service providers who want to support this specification and publish the mail configuration for their own mail service, so that mail client apps can be automatically configured, SHOULD follow this section as guideline and MUST respect the definitions in this specification.¶